Anna Whitlock: Award

 Whitlock was awarded the Swedish royal medal Illis quorum meruere labores (commonly called Illis Quorum) by King Gustaf V of Sweden in 1918.

 Legacy

 The Anna Whitlock Memorial Fund (Anna Whitlocks Minnesfond) was founded after her school was discontinued in 1976, and still grants scholarships to students.

+In 2018, a public high school was founded in Stockholm, Sweden, and named after her.

 In popular culture

 The main character of the 2013 TV-series Fröken Frimans krig ("Miss Frimans war"), Dagmar Friman (portrayed by Sissela Kyle), was based on Anna Whitlock.